Charaxes kirki

 Charaxes kirki is a butterfly in the family Nymphalidae.
 It is found in Kenya, Tanzania and Uganda.

 Description

 f. kirki Btlr.
 Hindwing above with broad white median band, with the proximal border bluish and the distal somewhat yellowish, marginal streaks olive, in cellules 4-6 orange.
 The two rows of spots on the forewing are joined together in cellules la-3 and only in cellules 4-7 more or less completely separated; the band formed by them is yellowish white to ochre-yellow.
 German and British East Africa.

 Biology

 The habitat consists of savanna and dry forests.

-The larvae feed on Acacia mellifera, Albizia adianthifolia, Albizia coriaria, Albizia schimperiana, Entada abyssinica, Entada leptostachys, Entada africana, Entada phaseoloides, Tamarindus indica, Acacia caffra, Albizia sassa, Albizia gummifera and Entada gigas.
+The larvae feed on Acacia mellifera, Albizia adianthifolia, Albizia coriaria, Albizia schimperiana, Entada abyssinica, Entada leptostachys, Entada africana, Entada phaseoloides, Tamarindus indica, Acacia afra, Albizia sassa, Albizia gummifera and Entada gigas.